frankframework/frank-manual/docs/source/testing/ladybug/capture/capture.rst

    .. image:: afterCapture.jpg

 #.
 You see you are in tab "Test" (number 1).
 Press "Refresh" (number 2).
-This causes your captured test script to appear (number 3).
+This causes your captured test reports to appear (number 3).
 #.
 Select your test (number 4).
 #.
 Run your test by pressing "Run" (number 6).
 The other "Run" (button 5) can be used to run individual tests.
 #.
 Press "Refresh".
 A message appears showing that the test succeeded (number 1 in the figure below):